Semiparametric Estimation of Treatment Effects in Randomized Experiments: Constant Quantile Treatment Effects

-Now let us return to the primary focus of this section, the estimation of the average treatment effect under the constant treatment effect assumption.
-In that case the quantile treatment effects are all equal:
+Now let us return to the primary focus of this section, the estimation of the average treatment effect under the constant quantile treatment effect assumption.
+Our key assumption in this section is that the quantile treatment effects are all equal: